darul75/aws-deployment-guide/README.md

 ## DB

 - Go to EC2 console view
-- Launch instance wizard, use 'Community AMIs' and search for 'MONGO', select one or use your own one.
+- Launch instance wizard, use 'Community AMIs' and search for 'MONGO, MYSQL...', select one or use your own ones.
 I use some custom home made images sometimes.

 **In Network and Subnet parameters, be careful launch it in your VPC created before and choose your dbserver subnet.**